Alligator (Of Monsters and Men song)

 "Alligator" is a song by Icelandic indie folk group Of Monsters and Men.
 It was released on 3 May 2019 by Republic Records as the lead single for their third studio album Fever Dream (2019).
 Written by Nanna Bryndís Hilmarsdóttir and produced by the band and Rich Costey, "Alligator" is an uplifting yet aggressive indie rock, folk-pop, punk rock and electronic rock track about trying to break free from disillusion and confusion.
 Although its high energy, drums and forceful vocal performances recall the group's early sound, it is absent of their typical folk stylings.
-"Alligator" was well-received by reviewers of Fever Dream, who expressed disappointment that most of the album did not follow its style and sound.
+"Alligator" was well received by reviewers of Fever Dream, who expressed disappointment that most of the album did not follow its style and sound.
 In addition to being a top-ten hit in the band's home country of Iceland, it was also in the top ten of various North American Billboard rock and alternative charts and reached number-one on the Rock Airplay and Adult Alternative Airplay charts.

 Background and release

 "Alligator" was released on 3 May 2019.
 The release of the single was preceded by the group teasing it on their social media with alligator-related imagery.
 As Nanna Bryndís Hilmarsdóttir announced upon release, "We are so excited about Alligator, the first release from our upcoming album.
 The song very much speaks to the excitement and energy that we feel about being back.
 We can't wait to share more music and see everyone again."
-An official music video, filmed in two days "inside one of Iceland’s most haunted hotels" according to Hilmarsdóttir, was released on 2 July 2019.
+An official music video, filmed in two days "inside one of Iceland’s most haunted hotels" according to Nanna, was released on 2 July 2019.
 It depicts the singer having a fever dream about a hotel with the other members wearing masks.

 The group performed "Alligator" on The Tonight Show with Jimmy Fallon on 16 May 2019, Jimmy Kimmel Live! on 31 July 2019, and The Ellen DeGeneres Show on 24 September 2019.
 They also performed the song on Night Two of KROQ's Absolut Almost Acoustic Christmas 2019, alongside "Mountain Sound", "Wars", and "Little Talks"; and Triple J's Like a Version where they also played a cover of Post Malone's "Circles".